warkadiusz/cash/README.md

 ## Language description
-**Cash** is tiny dynamic-typed script language implemented with Javascript(NodeJS) for university *Formal languages and compilators* course.
+**Cash** is tiny dynamic-typed script language implemented with Javascript(NodeJS) and ANTLR 4 parser generator, built for university *Formal languages and compilators* course.
 In terms of syntax and features it is a mix between Javascript, Golang and bash.

 ## Features
-1. Scope-limited variables and constants (scopes defined by functions)
+1. Scope-limited variables and constants (scopes defined by functions).
 2. Functions definitions, calls and returns
     1. interfaces for defining user-space functions and "built-in" functions(see [Standard library](#standard-library))
 3. [Standard library](#standard-library)